Updated: Aug 13

 In the charming little mountain town of Bariloche is a secret mountain hike that takes you up into Patagonia’s mountains.
 The hike is modest enough for even novice hikers and is rewarding, thanks to the number of viewpoints scattered along the trail.
 When you finally reach the peak, at Cerro Llao Llao, you can take in breathtaking views of Nahuel Huapi Lake and the surrounding vast mountain landscape.

 Venture to the Marble Caves

 Nestled along the border of Argentina and Chile is a network of caves carved into a mountain range.
-The caves are made entirely of marble, and thanks to eons of erosion, have created arching passageways that you can traverse by boat.
+The caves are made entirely of marble, and, thanks to eons of erosion, have created arching passageways that you can traverse by boat.
 The marble caves are places that even seasoned travelers of Argentina don’t visit, so don’t expect too much of a crowd.

 The Ancient Stone Carvings of Argentina

 If you’re a fan of ancient history, you’ll undoubtedly enjoy the prehistoric stone sculptures of men and animals known as Menhirs.
 Made of granite and initially carved by the indigenous Tafi people, the Menhirs offer an exciting view into ancient history.
-These unique carvings located on an archeological reserve in El Mollar are in the province of Tucuman.
+These unique carvings located on an archeological reserve in El Mollar are, in the province of Tucuman.

-There is plenty more to see in Argentina than what you can find on a travel brochure.
+There is plenty more to see in Argentina than what you can find in a travel brochure.
 With so much land and so much history, it’s easy to see why locals have tried their best to keep these secret spots secret.
 Although you respect the Argentinian land and are conscious of your safety, you can enjoy these places just as much as the locals.